Domain-Specific Multi-Level IR Rewriting for GPU: Introduction

 While the stencil dialect is generic enough to cover a range of applications (e.g., image processing or seismic imaging), our focus is excellent performance for the climate domain.
 The semantics of our stencil operations enable us to replace complex sequences of loop transformations with generic instruction-level transformations, e.g., redundancy elimination, requiring little analysis to ensure validity.
 Other domains can adapt our stencil dialect to their transformation needs, or reuse only the mid- and low-level abstractions.
 We demonstrate that thanks to the multi-level IR rewriting, developing a domain-specific compiler with reusable components is surprisingly simple provided a sufficiently expressive infrastructure.

-~\\ Our contributions are: \begin{itemize} \item An approach to designing a modular domain-specific compiler using multi-level IR rewriting (\autoref{sec-mlrewriting}). \item A stencil language expressed as an MLIR dialect, which encodes the high-level data flow of a stencil program as SSA def-use chains (\autoref{sec-dialect}). \item A set of transformations to tune stencil programs at a high level using simple peephole optimizations instead of conventional loop transformations (\autoref{sec-stenciltrafos}). \item A separate-compilation scheme for GPUs based on a platform-neutral GPU dialect convertible to vendor-specific GPU code (\autoref{sec-gpulow}). \item An evaluation on benchmarks relevant to the FV3 (US) climate model (\autoref{sec-eval}). \end{itemize}
+~\\ Our contributions are: \begin{itemize} \item An approach to designing a modular domain-specific compiler using multi-level IR rewriting (\autoref{sec-mlrewriting}). \item A stencil language expressed as an MLIR dialect, which encodes the high-level data flow of a stencil program as SSA def-use chains (\autoref{sec-dialect}). \item A set of transformations to tune stencil programs at a high level using simple peephole optimizations instead of conventional loop transformations (\autoref{sec-stenciltrafos}). \item A separate-compilation scheme for GPUs based on a platform-neutral GPU dialect convertible to vendor-specific GPU code (\autoref{sec-gpulow}). \item An evaluation on benchmarks relevant to real climate models: COSMO (Europe) and FV3 (US) (\autoref{sec-eval}). \end{itemize}